jakeyjakeyy/dfchronicles-dev/README.md

 ## Note:

 - Ensure your `.env` file is configured with a valid OpenAI API key for generations to occur.
 Tiktoken is used to ensure only generations under a reasonable size will be sent to the API.
+This step is not necessary and a default response will be sent from the server if no API key can be found.